 Huge haul of treasure stolen in German castle vault heist

-Thieves have stolen around 100 pieces of priceless treasure from a castle vault in the German city of Dresden, the site of one of the largest collections of masterpieces in Europe.
+Thieves have stolen around 100 pieces of priceless treasure in an audacious heist from a castle vault in the German city of Dresden.

-Several criminals gained access to the Green Vault in Dresden Castle on Monday, according to Roland Woeller, a local politician.
-He said the perpetrators had stolen artifacts of "immeasurable value."
+Several criminals gained access Monday to the Green Vault, one of the largest collections of masterpieces in Europe, lifting artifacts of "immeasurable value," according to Roland Woeller, a local politician.

 "This is an attack on the cultural identity of all Saxons and the state of Saxony," Woeller added.
-State Police also confirmed the break-in.

-The vault features an astounding collection of historical jewelry and precious ornaments -- from shimmering bowls carved out of crystal and agate to jeweled gold figurines and goblets fashioned from gilded ostrich eggs.
+The vault features an astounding collection of historical jewelry and precious ornaments -- from shimmering bowls carved out of crystal and agate to jeweled figurines and goblets fashioned from gilded ostrich eggs.

+One of the most famous pieces of the collection, a 41-carat green diamond known as the Dresden Green, was not in the museum at the time.
+It is currently on loan to the Metropolitan Museum of Art in New York City.

 1/8 – Inside the Green Vault

-Police received a call early Monday morning at 4.59 a.m. saying that a break-in was taking place, Dresden police president Jörg Kubiessa said during a press conference on Monday.
+Police received a call at 4:59 a.m. from museum security on Monday, saying that a break-in was taking place, Dresden police president Jörg Kubiessa told reporters at a press conference.

+"Two suspects were seen on CCTV," Dresden police chief criminal director Volker Lange said, adding that others may also have been involved.

+The footage was later released by the Saxony Police.
+It shows two people wearing dark clothes, moving quickly though the gallery using flashlights.
+One of them then uses an ax to break the glass -- the video shows it takes the perpetrator at least nine hits before the glass breaks.

-"Two suspects were seen on CCTV," Dresden police Chief Criminal Director Volker Lange said.
-"The suspects came in through a window, and walked towards a glass vitrine, smashed it and left, they disappeared."
+Lange said that after cutting through a grille and breaking a window, "the suspects came in ... walked towards a glass vitrine, smashed it and left, they disappeared."

+A nearby electrical fire knocked out street lights in the area at around the time of the robbery.
+According a statement released later in the afternoon, the investigators were working on the assumption that the two incidents were related.

+The police also said the burglars left the scene in an Audi A6.
+Lange said the police issued alerts and closed exits on the motorway.
+An identical car was set on fire in an underground garage in a different part of town shortly after the heist, police added.

-Marion Ackermann, director of Dresden's State Art Collection, said "Incalculable" treasures dating back to the 18th century had been stolen from the vault.
+Marion Ackermann, director of Dresden's State Art Collection, said "incalculable" treasures dating back to the 18th century had been stolen from the vault.

+She added that the treasures were owned by the state of Saxony and were not insured, which is standard for artifacts owned by the state.

+The police has released images of some of the items that were stolen later on Monday.
+They include a string of pearls and various other pieces of jewelery and items containing diamonds and other gemstones.

-She added that the value of the heist was difficult to determine, because the work is considered unsellable.
+Ackermann said the value of the heist was difficult to determine, because the work is considered unsellable.
+Among the pieces stolen were diamonds, pearls and rubies.

-Ackermann said because the Green Vault's treasures are so well known, she is hoping there will not be a market for them.
+She said she hoped there would not be a market for the stolen pieces because the Green Vault's treasures are so well known.

+Christopher Marinello, the CEO of Art Recovery International, a law firm specializing in the recovery of stolen artworks, said in most art theft cases, the perpetrators come forward after the theft looking for ransom from an insurance company or a government.

+"This narrative, however, shifts when we are dealing with gold and precious stones," he said.
+"The gold can quickly be melted down and the stones re-cut to make them nearly unidentifiable."

+Ackermann said that the idea that the pieces could be broken up was "a horrible thought."

+But Marinello said the cultural value of the items might not matter to the criminals.
+"They are cold-hearted cultural barbarians who will steal from their own mother," he said.

-She added that security personnel monitor the museum 24 hours a day.
+Ackermann added that security personnel monitor the museum 24 hours a day.

+When asked why the security guards did not intervene to stop the thieves from fleeing the scene, she said the correct safety protocol was followed.
+"The guards are unarmed," she said.

 Police said they had no information as to whether the thieves had "insider knowledge," but added they were investigating that possibility.